Hussain1402/Classes_and_objects/README.md

 2. Class Definition:
 Define a class named student with the following public data members:
     - string name: To store the student's name.
-    - int age: To store the student's age.
+    - float age: To store the student's age.
     - string branch: To store the student's branch of study.
     - float result: To store the student's result.
     - int year: To store the student's current academic year.